ffzg/ganeti-salt/README.md

 * remove loads of hardcoded variables
 * write proper Debian network configuration
 * other various checks and enhancements
-* migrate to ganeti 2.9/2.10
+* ~~migrate to ganeti 2.9/2.10~~

-Ganeti salt is tested on Debian Wheezy, ganeti 2.6.1 using KVM hypervisor, if you manage modify states and get them running on any other distribution or hypervisor please send pull request and add yourself to authors below.
+Ganeti salt is tested on Debian Wheezy, ganeti 2.9.2 using KVM hypervisor, if you manage modify states and get them running on any other distribution or hypervisor please send pull request and add yourself to authors below.

 Design notes:
 -------------